-Develops written and oral communication, military justice and international law, command and staff functions, professional knowledge, drill, and ceremonies.
+Develops written and oral communication, military justice and international law, command and staff functions, joint operations, professional knowledge, drill, and ceremonies.
+Promotes physical fitness training through regular physical training labs.

 HIS 110 - American Military History.

 Surveys the development of American military institutions, policies, experiences, and traditions in peace and war from colonial times to the present.
 Emphasizes the relationship between military and other aspects of American society and the role of the military in the establishment, expansion, preservation, and development of the nation.
 This course may be taken in place of one of the following: MIL 111, MIL 112, MIL 221, or MIL 222.